 We want to carefully curate our prep inventory, based on our actual needs should a disaster or SHTF situation occur.
 In order to avoid hoarding items we don’t need more of, we need to use an accurate and convenient inventory system.
 The notebook and pencil system that some people use can get pretty difficult to manage as your prepping inventory grows, and as items are added or removed from inventory.
 You need something that can keep up with you – the best tool for the job!

 Once you’ve started tracking the items you add to your supply, don’t lose steam when it comes to being consistent.
-Make it a habit to add foods or supplies to your inventory as you’re putting them away, rather than thinking that you’ll do it later.
+The key to prep organization is to make it a habit to add foods or supplies to your inventory as you’re putting them away, rather than thinking that you’ll do it later.
 Our Ultimate Prep System makes it quick and easy to do, with a mobile app and even barcode scanning.

 We aren’t sure how Marie Kondo feels about having a prepper inventory system, but we can quote her as saying, “The essence of effective storage is this: designate a spot for every last thing you own.”
 Every item you add to your inventory should have a place, and you should be able to quickly assess and access your supply when a need presents itself.
 The peace of mind that comes from taking responsibility for your survival will only grow with an inventory that is planned out, organized, and regularly tracked.